 AI is becoming a core part of everyday tools, from chatbots and recommendation engines to data analysis and content creation.
 Generative AI tools can produce reports, automate replies, and even generate marketing copy.

 This helps businesses save time, scale faster, and offer more personalized experiences.
-As these tools become more accessible, companies of all sizes can leverage AI to boost productivity without needing in-house expertise.
+As these tools become more accessible, companies of all sizes can use AI to boost productivity without needing in-house expertise.

 Low-Code and No-Code Platforms